High-quality residential real estate in Pomorie. The new building in the Old Town

 In Pomorie you can visit: the old churches – the Transfiguration Church (dating back to 18th–19th centuries has a valuable iconostasis and icons) and the Assumption Church (19th century); a stone bas-relief of St. Georgi is preserved in the St. Georgi the Victorious Monastery of Pomorie; a museum collection is arranged in the house of Peyo Yavorov, the reknown Bulgarian poet and there is a monument to his honour near the Yavorov Rocks.
 A domed tomb-mausoleum (3rd-4th century) was found in the area of Kouhata Mogila near the Europa Camping.
 It is interesting for the construction resembling a funnel and is open to visitors.

-Cheap apartments in a residential building for sale in the resort Ravda
+Luxury apartments for sale in the resort Sveti Vlas

-Apartments for sale in a new beachfront complex in the resort Sinemorets
+Luxury apartments for sale in a new residential building in Sozopol

-Luxury beachfront apartments for sale in a VIP complex in the resort Sunny Beach
+Furnished one-bedroom apartments for sale close to the sea in the resort Sunny Beach

 Ref. №: 1441